How to Check a Builder in NSW: The Complete Verification Guide

 What public registers don't tell you: The ACCC register covers consumer-facing conduct under the ACL but does not capture disciplinary actions by Building Commission NSW or industry bodies, which appear on the Verify NSW licence register (Q2 above).
 SafeWork prosecutions cover completed criminal proceedings; improvement and prohibition notices, which are more numerous, are issued administratively and are not centrally published in a searchable register.

-Q5: Is there a history of disputes or tribunal appearances?
+Q5: Is there a history of disputes or court actions?

 Why does this matter to you?